electron/packager/readme.md

   Arbitrary combinations of individual platforms are also supported via a comma-delimited string or array of strings.
   The non-`all` values correspond to the platform names used by [Electron releases](https://github.com/atom/electron/releases).

-`arch` - *String*

-  Allowed values: *ia32, x64, all*

-  Not required if `all` is used.
-  The non-`all` values correspond to the architecture names used by [Electron releases](https://github.com/atom/electron/releases).

 **Optional**

-`name` - *String*
-  The application name.
-If omitted, it will use the "productName" or "name" of the nearest package.json.

-`version` - *String*

-  The Electron version with which the app is built (without the leading 'v') - for example, [`0.33.9`](https://github.com/atom/electron/releases/tag/v0.33.9).
-See [Electron releases](https://github.com/atom/electron/releases) for valid versions.
-If omitted, it will use the version of the nearest local installation of electron-prebuilt.

 `all` - *Boolean*